-Donna Ross Dispute Resolution is a boutique practice specialized in negotiation, dispute resolution and prevention.
+Donna Ross Dispute Resolution is a boutique practice specialized in negotiation, dispute resolution and prevention with a new office located at Maxwell Chambers Suites in Singapore.

 Negotiation is the first step.
 Effective negotiation is key to ensuring a positive outcome for all parties.
 Assisted negotiation or deal mediation enables parties to focus on the substance of the agreement with an experienced neutral guiding the process to promote optimal performance and a healthy business relationship.